mangila/pokedex-java/README.md

 Maven multi-module project consuming PokeAPI

+## integration

+Integration layer - fetches data over http to PokeApi

+## model

+All models shared around the project

+## scheduler

+Spring Scheduler that fetches data from PokeApi put it on a Queue, polls and updates the database

-# web
+## web

 Graphql server

-# scheduler
-Spring Scheduler that polls data from PokeAPI